lizardfs/documentation/source/devguide/creating_workspace.rst

 homebrew is also the perfect place to get git and additions to git and gerrit.

-Some people had good experiences using `SmartGIT <http://www.syntevo.com/smartgit/>`_ but its not free.
+Some people had good experiences using `SmartGIT <http://www.syntevo.com/smartgit/>`_ but it is not free.

 Now you are ready to compile a fully featured LizardFS package on your Mac.

+.. _workspace_freebsd:

 On FreeBSD
 ==========

-.. note:: At the time of the editing of this article, FreeBSD 11 is about to be released so all the instructions are for FreeBSD 11.
+.. note:: All the instructions are for FreeBSD 11.

 To create a working development environment on FreeBSD there are a range of ports or packages you will need to install::